Aryansrivastava21-ctrl/history-chapter/README.md

 <img align="left" src="https://pwonlyias.com/wp-content/uploads/2023/12/image-2023-12-20t173402-286.webp">
 <h6>  Though animals were painted in a naturalistic style,
 humans were depicted only in a stylistic manner.
-Women<br>
-are painted both in the nude and clothed.
+Women are painted both in the nude and clothed.
 The young and the old equally find place in these paintings.
-Children<br> are painted running, jumping and playing.
+Children are painted running, jumping and playing.
 Community dances provide a common theme.
-There are paintings <br> of people gathering fruit or honey from trees, and of women grinding and preparing food.
-Some of the pictures <br>of men, women and children seem to depict a sort of family life.
+There are paintings of people gathering fruit or honey from trees, and of women grinding and preparing food.
+Some of the pictures of men, women and children seem to depict a sort of family life.
 In many</h6>